LiliaFramework/Lilia/documentation/docs/libraries/lia.markup.md

 # Markup Library

-This page covers helpers for parsing and drawing lightweight markup.
+This page documents the functions for working with markup text rendering and formatting.

 ---

 ## Overview

-The markup library parses a small set of HTML-like tags for drawing rich text in chat panels.
-It handles basic colour, font and image formatting.
+The markup library (`lia.markup`) provides a comprehensive text markup system for the Lilia framework.
+It supports rich text formatting with colors, fonts, images, and custom styling through a simple markup language.
+The system is used throughout the framework for chat messages, item descriptions, UI elements, and other text rendering needs.

 ---